-Referrals are required for new patients during the COVID-19 pandemic while we are working to limit mutual human contact.
+Referrals are required for new patients during the COVID-19 pandemic.
 If your animal is not an established patient, your regular veterinarian or emergency clinic should see your animal for the current eye or vision problem and then they can determine if the eye issue requires a veterinary eye specialist or not.
-Referring veterinarians must submit a referral to us with the patient's medical records before we will see new patients.

-- Please bring your animal in a carrier or with a secure collar / harness and long leash (at least 6 feet preferred).
+- Please bring your animal in a carrier or with a secure collar / harness and leash.

 - A veterinary technician will instruct you on how we will collect your patient and escort them into the building.

-- After your patient has entered our hospital, check your email for your appointment confirmation / reminder and video information.
+- After your patient has entered our hospital, check your email for Appointment Reminder with the Zoom video information.
 Use the "Click to Join Zoom Meeting" link and the password provided in your email.
-You do not need to download the Zoom app if you don't want to, and your phone's web brower can be used.
+If you have an iPhone, you will need to download the Zoom app.
+If you have an Android phone, you do not need to download the Zoom app.

-- After you sign in for the video meeting, you will enter a virtual Waiting Room and Dr. Yu-Speight will join you during or after examining your patient to speak with you about your patient's eye problem.
+- After you sign in for the video meeting, wait in the virtual Waiting Room and Dr. Yu-Speight will join you after examining your patient to speak with you about your animal's eye problem.
 The video allows her to show you eye models or make drawings to discuss the medical issues.

-- The Zoom links will not work until your appointment day and time provided in your email so please save your video information for your appointment day and time.
+- The Zoom links will not work until your appointment day and time provided in your email.

 - Remain on-site during your patient's visit so we can interact with you.